m2osw/iplock/conf/schemes-README.md

 machines using `snaprfs` and it overwrites your user settings.

-For example, if you make use of a service that attempts penetration tests on your system and you want to whitelist those attempts, you can add a file named `/etc/iplock/schemes/schemes.d/50-http.conf` with:
+For example, if you make use of a service that attempts penetration tests on your system and you want to allowlist those attempts, you can add a file named `/etc/iplock/schemes/schemes.d/50-http.conf` with:

     # Prevent system from blocking penetration tests
-    whitelist=192.168.45.0/24
+    allowlist=192.168.45.0/24

 This comes particularly handy when you have PCI DSS tests running against your machines.
-Just enter their IP addresses in the whitelist.
+Just enter their IP addresses in the allowlist.

 Parameters in a Scheme File